Does regular real-time recognition matter?

 But SaaS technology has changed that.
 Easy to use platforms provide the tools to enable managers and peers to give recognition easily, regularly and in the moment.
 And not only do the platforms provide a way to give those vital recognition buzzes to employees.
 Regular real-time information means the company is continually receiving feedback about employee sentiment so they can make continual adjustments to improve the employee experience and enhance engagement.

 Whether it is accompanied with reward, or without.
-Recognition has evolved from being a low volume transaction to high frequency interaction, allowing employees to get the emotional highs that connect them to their work, and their colleagues.
+Employee recognition has evolved from being a low volume transaction to high frequency interaction, allowing employees to get the emotional highs that connect them to their work, and their colleagues.